aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/specified-format/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/ConvertDocument) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
-The following example demonstrates how to make calls to Cloud API with cURL.
-Feel free to download and explore sample input [TableDocument.doc](TableDocument.doc) and output [TableDocument.pdf](TableDocument.pdf) files that are designed to act as a demonstration and let you to figure out the details quickly.
+The following example shows how to make calls to Cloud API with cURL.
+Feel free to download and explore sample input [TableDocument.doc](TableDocument.doc) and output [TableDocument.pdf](TableDocument.pdf) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}